raphael-group/CNT-MD/README.md

 ## <a name="usage"></a>Usage instructions

+### Input format

+Example:

+	#PARAMS
+	2 #number of chromosomes
+	4 #number of samples
+	6 6 #number of segments for each chromosome
+	#SAMPLES
+	1 : 2.14 1.43 1.43 3.71 2.0 2.0 | 3.29 3.29 4.0 2.0 2.0 1.29
+	2 : 1.0 2.0 2.0 1.0 2.0 2.0 | 1.0 0.0 0.0 1.0 2.0 2.0
+	3 : 2.9 2.0 2.0 3.85 2.0 2.0 | 2.9 2.85 3.8 1.95 2.0 1.05
+	4 : 1.55 1.99 1.99 1.83 2.0 2.0 | 1.56 0.84 1.11 1.28 2.0 1.72

+The first line must be `#PARAMS`.
+The three subsequent lines indicate the number of chromosomes, the number of samples and the number of segments for each chromosome (separated by a space character).
+The fourth line must be `#SAMPLES`.
+Next, for each sample the fractional copy numbers are given, such that the fractions of segments on the same chromosome are separated by spaces, whereas the chromosomes are separated by '|'.
+*IMPORTANT:* Each sample must contain the same set of segments per chromosome.
+Therefore if the fractional copy numbers have been called independently for each sample, a procedure is needed to ensure this.

 ### Generate input from log2ratios

 We provide a command able to compute the fractional copy numbers of multiple samples and generate the corresponding input from standard log2ratios.